tweinfeld/backscatter/README.md

 # backscatter
-A reactive library for Backbone
+A reactive extension for Backbone Models

 Backscatter is a small Backbone extension that notifies you of events _anywhere_ in your Backbone model tree, no matter how deeply-nested they are.
 It's a great companion to React, since it enables you to carelessly trigger refreshes of your entire React tree whenever one or more base model(s) or their nested members change.